openhab/openhab-addons/bundles/org.openhab.automation.pidcontroller/README.md

 These values are useful when tuning the controller.
 They are updated every time the output is updated.

+Inspector items are also used to recover the controller's previous state during startup.
+This feature allows the PID controller parameters to be updated and OpenHAB to be restarted without losing the current controller state.

 ## Proportional (P) Gain Parameter

 Parameter: `kp`